ng-girls/todo-list-tutorial-french/local-storage.md

 }
 ```

 Now we have one last modification to make.
-Open up `list-manager.component.ts`, and let's modify `addItem` method this way:
+Open up `list-manager.component.ts` and modify the `addItem` method this way:

 ```text
 addItem(title:string) {